timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-13.md

 #### Treasure

 Searching the cave reveals the remains of a half-eaten male drow lying against one wall.
-The drow carries a small pouch containing 30 gp and two spell scrolls (<fetch-data type="spell">shield</fetch-data> and <fetch-data type="spell">phantasmal force</fetch-data>) written on sheets of trillimac (see "**area Fungi of the Underdark**" in chapter 2).
+The drow carries a small pouch containing 30 gp and two spell scrolls (<wc-fetch type="spell">shield</wc-fetch> and <wc-fetch type="spell">phantasmal force</wc-fetch>) written on sheets of trillimac (see "**area Fungi of the Underdark**" in chapter 2).

-If the ropers are killed and cut open, the adventurers find 25 pp in the gizzard of one, and a <fetch-data type="item">ring of protection</fetch-data> in the gizzard of the other.
+If the ropers are killed and cut open, the adventurers find 25 pp in the gizzard of one, and a <wc-fetch type="item">ring of protection</wc-fetch> in the gizzard of the other.

 ### 9. Sunken Pool